obscure1910/mule-testcontainers-db/README.md

 # Mule-Testcontainers-Db Extension

-This extension allows to use database Testcontainer in your Munit tests.
+This extension allows to use database Testcontainer in your Munit tests for Mule4.
 This is possible by specifying a jdbc url and a driver class name.

 An example configuration in you properties file could be like this if you want to test with PostgreSQL.